 Streaty Tours – Palermo, Sicily: MarocMama Even if you think you know Sicilian food this tour really brings Palermo to life.
 The price is amazing for the amount of food you get and we really liked the guide too.

 Paksi Sir – Pag Island, Croatia: Chasing the Donkey “This cheese tasting (with tour of factory) is cheap and offers loads of cheese and is very family friendly.”

 Spanish Tapas Madrid – Madrid, Spain: MarocMama This is the tour that jump started my idea to do food tours in Marrakech.
 The food was amazing and the time with Luis showed me exactly how I would want people to walk away from an experience.

-Walking Tours of Thessaloniki – Thessaloniki, Greece: My Travel Affairs “Thessaloniki Food and Flavors Tour was one of the best I have even taken.
-I’m a big foodie so such activities always makes me a happy person!”
+Walking Tours of Thessaloniki – Thessaloniki, Greece: My Travel Affairs “Thessaloniki Food and Flavors Tour was one of the best I have ever taken.
+I’m a big foodie so such activities always make me a happy person!”

 We Hate Tourism Tours – Lisbon, Portugal: We did the Eat Dinner with us or Starve tour when we visited in May 2014.
 This is part food tour part glimpse into Lisbon at night.
 We even stopped at a super local fado bar after the eating was done.